thephpleague/uri/docs/components/2.0/domain.md

 The Domain Host
 =======

 The library provides a `Domain` class to ease domain host creation and manipulation.

-This object exposes:
+The class validates domain names according to [RFC952](https://tools.ietf.org/html/rfc952) and [RFC1123](https://tools.ietf.org/html/rfc1123#page-13)

+In addition it exposes:

 - the [package common API](/components/2.0/api/),
 - the [Host common API](/components/2.0/host/),